sharondrinkwaard/battleship-game/README.md

 3. Next, select your region.
 4. Click on the Create App button.
 5. The next page you will see is the project’s Deploy Tab.
 Click on the Settings Tab and scroll down to Config Vars.
-6. Click Reveal Config Vars and enter port into the Key box and 8000 into the Value box and click the Add button.
+6. Click Reveal Config Vars and enter PORT into the Key box and 8000 into the Value box and click the Add button.
 7. Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes.
 8. Repeat step 8 to add node.js. o Note: The Buildpacks must be in the correct order.
 If not click and drag them to move into the correct order.
 9. Scroll to the top of the page and now choose the Deploy tab.